kunukn/react-collapse/README.md

 #### `className`: PropType.string

 You can specify a custom className.
-The CSS class name `collapse-css-transition` will be appended to the component.

-#### `removeClassName`: PropType.boolean

-Remove the CSS class name `collapse-css-transition`
+By default the className `collapse-css-transition` is applied.

-#### `removeCSS`: PropType.boolean
+#### `excludeStateCSS`: PropType.boolean

-Remove all internal applied CSS class names including the collapse states.
+Exclude the applied CSS collapse state.
-By default one of the state class names are applied:
+By default one of the class names are applied:

 - `-c--collapsed`
 - `-c--collapsing`